-Click on the individual titles below to view the documenatary films created by 4th year medical students.
+Click on the individual titles below to view the documentary films created by 4th year medical students.

-These films are posted on Penn State Hershey’s mediasite and may require you to download silverlight to view.
+These films are posted on Penn State Hershey’s media site and may require you to download Microsoft Silverlight to view.

 Neurology Walk-In Clinic Filmmakers: Sook Yee Chan and Kesav Parvataneni 4th year students

 Access to care is one of the central features of humanistic, or family centered care.
 In Central Pennsylvania, there are many shortages of physicians in important specialties, one of these is neurology.
 It’s very difficult for patients hoping to see a neurologist to see one in a timely fashion.
 To ease this challenge, the department of neurology, led by Stephen Ross, M.D., established a walk-in clinic.
 This film presents health professional and patient responses to this innovative approach to improving family centered care.

 Neonatal Intensive Care Unit Family Rounds Filmmakers: Kevin Whitworth and Kristen Tobin, 4th year students

 Communication with patients is a key variable in humanistic or family centered care.
 Historically, health care teams working in intensive care units communicate daily with one another about patient care during “rounds”.
 Professionals go from bed to bed, sharing information about patients.
 Typically, family members and patients are excluded from this process.
 Recently, there has been a movement to include families in rounds.
 At the Milton S. Hershey Penn State Medical Center, the NICU recently made this switch.
 This film presents the patient and health professional perspective on this innovative change.

 The PICC Line Project Filmmaker: Lisa Bustin MSIV Film length: 8.01